celestinecr/celestine/README.md

 First, all drawing is done through `Celestine.draw` this returns a string SVG element, or works on an `IO`.
 You can easily embed this into webpages for dynamic server side drawing of assets.

-`Celestine.draw` takes a block which takes a `Celestine::Meta::Context`, the basis of all DSL calls in Celestine.
+`Celestine.draw` takes a block which takes a `Celestine::Meta::Context` (or `ctx` in the examples), the basis of all DSL calls in Celestine.

 ```crystal
 Celestine.draw do |ctx|